 Nick’s areas of research include: the application of bioanalytical methodologies to solve clinical and health-related problem; metabolite profiling methodology applied to nutrient profiles of tropical and other plants; secondary metabolite identification and quantitation from bacteria; drug metabolism, biopharmaceutics, drug delivery and pharmacokinetic studies.

 Nick holds a Bachelor of Science in Pharmacy with Honours, and PhD from Manchester, UK and is a Fellow of the Royal Pharmaceutical Society and the Royal Society of Chemistry.

-Nick was first appointed to Council in July 2010; he is the current Vice President of the Australian Pharmacy Council and the Chair of the Accreditation Committee.
+Nick was first appointed to Council in July 2010; he held the position of Vice President of the Australian Pharmacy Council from May 2015 to February 2017 and is currently the Chair of the Accreditation Committee.